Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 1. Every set of userland libraries comes with certain expectations for kernel versions, kernel drivers and their versions, hardware, etc. If these expectations are not met, the container may not work at all or may work inefficiently.

-    This is particulary true for ROCm(TM) support as each version of the ROCm(tm) libraries only works with a limited range of GPU driver versions.
+    This is particulary true for ROCm(tm) support as each version of the ROCm(tm) libraries only works with a limited range of GPU driver versions.
 If the ROCm(tm) libraries in the container are too old or too new for the driver on the system, the container will not work.
 As the ROCm(tm) ecosystem is maturing, the range of driver versions that are compatible with each ROC(tm) version